Visitor Attractions

 Home to over 60 rides and attractions, with spectacular entertainment, live shows, Sooty Land and animals galore, it’s family fun guaranteed at Crealy Theme Park & Resort in Devon.

-From rollercoasters to indoor adventure play, water rides to zoo and farm animals – Crealy has everything you need for the ultimate family day out whatever the weather.
-Crealy also hosts an exciting calendar of seasonal events throughout the Devon School Holidays so be sure to check out their special events!
+From rollercoasters to indoor adventure play, water rides to zoo and farm animals – Crealy has everything you need for the ultimate family day out, whatever the weather.
+Crealy also hosts an exciting calendar of seasonal events throughout the Devon School Holidays, so be sure to check out their special events!

 Brixham Harbour